redhat-aqe/ansible-docker-testenv/README.md

 # Ansible Role docker_testenv

-An ansible role to help test ansible playbooks in isolated environment using docker containers.
-Creates docker containers and connects them to single network so they can communicate with each other.
+An Ansible role to help test playbooks in isolated environments using docker containers.
+Role creates docker containers for each inventory host and updates inventory to use these containers instead of real hosts.

 ## Testing Workflow